thmstrmnd/embedded-e8/README.md

 ## Development Principles <a name="devprinciples"></a>

-Two main principles of this build:
+Three main principles of this build:
-1. Quick and easy to understand
+1. Easy to understand
-2. Quick and easy to deploy
+2. Modular build
+3. Affordable costs

+With these three development principles, the barrier to entry will drop.

 The build is modularized into 4 parts:
 1. The microcontroller and the safety bus